SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/projectStandard.md

 ---

-### B.5 - Big-Picture Perspective
+### B.5 - Project Vision

-The guide emphasizes the importance of considering the big picture of the project's production.
-It empowers developers to improve aspects of the project when needed, promoting a forward-thinking and adaptive approach to coding practices.
+The guide empowers developers to adopt a forward-thinking and adaptive approach to coding practices by emphasizing the importance of considering the big picture of the project's production and encouraging improvements as needed.
+Performance optimizations can sometimes be necessary and appropriate, even when they conflict with the other principles of this document.
+Certain simple functions might require effective error handling and a comprehensive logging mechanism to ensure robustness, even if they necessitate trade-offs with performance and code modularity.

 ---
 ---